-- BA in Christian Ministry - BA in Christian Studies - BA in Christian Studies with Emphasis in Biblical Studies - BA in Christian Studies with Emphasis in Philosophy - BA in Christian Studies with Emphasis in Global Ministry - BA in Christian Studies with Emphasis in Youth Ministry - BA in Christian Studies with Emphasis in Worship Leadership - BA in Worship Arts with an Emphasis in Media and Production - BA in Worship Arts with an Emphasis in Worship Ministry

-Students who have completed more than 40 credit hours prior to transfer into an accelerated program may do so provided that 1) they have not exceeded 60 credit hours of college credit and 2) they may only transfer into the BA in Christian Ministry program or the BA in Christian Studies program (without emphasis).
+- BA in Christian Ministry - BA in Christian Studies - BA in Christian Studies with Emphasis in Biblical Studies - BA in Christian Studies with Emphasis in Philosophy - BA in Christian Studies with Emphasis in Global Ministry - BA in Christian Studies with Emphasis in Youth Ministry - BA in Christian Studies with Emphasis in Worship Leadership - BA in Worship Arts with an Emphasis in Media and Production - BA in Worship Arts with an Emphasis in Worship Ministry they may only transfer into the BA in Christian Ministry program or the BA in Christian Studies program (without emphasis).
 Students who have completed more than 60 credit hours should complete their current undergraduate degree program and then apply for admission to the Master of Divinity program if they intend to continue to the graduate level.
 In the event this pathway would not accelerate the time to completion, students will be instructed to complete their existing standard degree pathway before enrolling into the Master of Divinity.